aryabh2011/q2-random-knn/README.md

 In this repository, our two folders are **deliverables** and **models**.
 **Deliverables** showcases our Q2 Project Final Report as well as our Presentation.
-**Models** contains the Python scripts that we coded for our project.
+**Models** contains the Python scripts that we coded for our project. randomknn.py was our testing code for making a Random KNN classifier that works similar to Random Forest, and Q2project.py is our main Python file which houses the code we used to compare Random Forest to Random KNN.
+More information about our code can be found in our deliverables.